Sylvia Gee: International career

 Gee has represented the Republic of Ireland at university and senior level.
-In September 1999 Gee played for the Republic of Ireland in a 5–0 away defeat to the United States.
+In September 1999 Gee played for the Republic of Ireland in a 5–0 friendly defeat to the United States at Foxboro Stadium.
 At the time Gee was still a student at University of Limerick and playing for Benfica.
 In September 2000 Gee was also included the squad for the Celt Cup, a tournament which saw the Republic of Ireland emerge as winners after defeating Northern Ireland and Scotland.
 On 12 August 2001 Gee scored for the Republic of Ireland, after coming on as a substitute, in a 4–1 win against Scotland at the AUL Complex.
 Olivia O'Toole also scored a hat–trick for the Republic.
 Gee was subsequently a member of the Republic of Ireland squad during their 1999 FIFA Women's World Cup, UEFA Women's Euro 2001, 2003 FIFA Women's World Cup and UEFA Women's Euro 2005 qualifying campaigns.